sestaton/Transposome/README.md

 **BASIC USAGE**

-Following installation, fill out the sample configuration file in the 'config' directory in the Transposome distribution, specifying the location of data files and parameters for analysis.
+Following installation, get the Transposome configuration file:

+    curl -L tr.im/aca4d > transposome_config.yml

+Next, edit the configuration file by specifying the location of data files and parameters for analysis.
+Note that if you downloaded manually, a configuration file can be found in the 'config' directory, or the configuration file on the [Quick Start](https://github.com/sestaton/Transposome/wiki/Quick-Start) page can be copied into a text editor and saved locally.
+It makes no difference which way you create the configuration file, though the `curl` method is faster.

 Then, simply run the `transposome` program, specifying your configuration file: